Channel-Labs/judge-maker/README.md

 ---

-*For detailed technical information about our approach, methodology, and experimental results, please refer to our [technical white paper](XXXXX).*
+*For detailed technical information about our approach, methodology, and experimental results, please refer to our technical white paper (COMING SOON!).*

 <!-- GETTING STARTED -->
 ## Getting Started